alex-d-bondarev/check-python-static-code-analysis/README.md

 ## First round

-Quick check that at least one goal is met.
+1. Quick check that at least one goal is met.
-No extra setup and config files will be created.
+2. No extra setup and config files will be created.
-Mark tools that failed all goals as :x: in **Interim Summary**.
+3. Mark tools that failed all goals as :x: in **Interim Summary**.
-Mark tools that meet at least one goal as :white_check_mark: in **Interim Summary**.
+4. Mark tools that meet at least one goal as :white_check_mark: in **Interim Summary**.

 More details can be found [here](./ROUND_1_REASEARCH.md)

-### First round Summary
+### Interim Summary

 | Name | Status | Comments |
 |------|--------|----------|